 Becoming The Titan

 2015 – Present

-You know it’s hard to keep the readers on site, let alone convert them to paying subscribers.
-The Times know how to keep the visitors on its property for 5 minutes – Visual journalism.
+You know it’s hard to keep the readers on-site, let alone convert them to paying subscribers.
+The Times knows how to keep the visitors on its property for 5 minutes – Visual journalism.

 The articles and news content were supplemented by multimedia elements – video, infographics, charts, and graphs, etc. The publisher moved to a new CMS, Oak to help editors embed and modify media elements easily.

 The newsroom employed more than 25 people for visual journalism.
 The idea is to provide content that helps users, which, in turn, pushes them to subscribe.